 Where to find them

-Since the best barnacles thrive only in the dangerous surf on the rocky coast, they have to be collected at high cost and risk from so-called Percebeiros.
+The best barnacles thrive only in the dangerous surf on the rocky coast.
+Thus, they have to be collected at high cost and risk from so-called Percebeiros.
 The wilder the sea and the more exposed the rocks are to the heavy tides, the meatier, thicker and also more expensive the Percebes are.

-The fishermen take up to four hours in the rough sea with the waves continuously crushing against the rocks to collect a minuscule 4-5 pounds of this rare delicacy.
-Back on the small fishing boats on the way to the port, the Percebes are handpicked as only a portion of the yield matches the quality standards for consumption.
+The fishermen take up to four hours in the rough sea with the waves continuously crushing against the rocks.
+During this time, they collect a minuscule 4-5 pounds of this rare delicacy.
+Back on the small fishing boats, the Percebes are handpicked as only a portion of the yield matches the quality standards for consumption.

 Now, if you are in Spain, especially along the Atlantic coast, you can try goose barnacles in many restaurants or buy them on any market.
-So in case you feel like giving it a try yourself, here is how to do it:
+So in case you feel like giving it a try yourself, here is our simple recipe:

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!